 33 Describe any specific restrictions on the disclosure of PII to other recipients.

 In principle, the APPI prohibits disclosure of PII to a third party without the individual's consent.
-Important exceptions to the general prohibition include the following, in addition to disclosure for outsourced processing services mentioned in question 32:
+Important exceptions to the general prohibition include the following, in addition to disclosure for outsourced processing services: